 What does this company depend on?

-The operation depends on recycled ferrous scrap metal sourced from automotive shredders and industrial generators, high-voltage electrical grid connections capable of delivering 60-100 megawatts per furnace, natural gas for reheating furnaces and running coating line operations, zinc and aluminum coatings used in flat-rolled product finishing, and rail access to the Butler, Indiana and Columbus, Mississippi mill locations for raw material delivery.
+The company cannot run without recycled ferrous scrap from automotive shredders and industrial sources, high-voltage electrical grid connections capable of delivering 60–100 megawatts per furnace, natural gas for reheating furnaces and running coating line operations, zinc and aluminium for finishing flat-rolled products, and rail access to its mill locations in Butler, Indiana and Columbus, Mississippi for raw material delivery.

 Who depends on this company?

-Non-residential construction contractors purchase engineered steel joist and deck systems and face project delays when structural steel deliveries are interrupted.
-Automotive manufacturers require cold-rolled steel with specific tensile properties, and grade variations disrupt their stamping operations.
-Beverage can producers use aluminum flat-rolled products where thickness tolerances directly affect can forming speeds.
+Non-residential construction contractors buy the company's engineered steel joist and deck systems, and a disruption in delivery would stall projects on-site.
+Automotive manufacturers rely on its cold-rolled steel for specific tensile properties, and grade variations would shut down stamping operations.
+Beverage can producers use its aluminium flat-rolled products, where even small thickness variations slow or stop can-forming equipment.

 How does this company scale?